The Long-Term Chehalis Basin Strategy

 Why is a long-term strategy necessary?

-What options are being considered for the long-term strategy?
+What solutions are being considered for the long-term strategy?

 How will the Board make its recommendation?